Hyperledger-TWGC/tape/README.md

 You need to build from source for now (Docker image on the way).

-Clone this repo and run `go build ./cmd/stupid` at root dir.
+Clone this repo and run `go build ./cmd/tape` at root dir.
 This is a go module project so you don't need to clone it into `GOPATH`.
 It will download required dependencies automatically, which may take a while depending on network connection.
-Once it finishes building, you should have a executable named `stupid`.
+Once it finishes building, you should have a executable named `tape`.

 ### Configure